DrewGalbraith/Thai-X/README.md

 # Thai Syntax Tree Parser
-A syntax tree parser for thai

-This tool takes in a sentence in Thai and builds all possible syntax trees for a user to see.
+TS-TP is a syntax tree parser for the [Thai language](https://en.wikipedia.org/wiki/Thai_language).
+It's goal is to take a sentence written in Thai and build/export all possible syntax trees for a user using X-Bar theory of syntax.

 There are 2 principle steps taking place here:
-- Part-of-speech tagging and
+- Part-of-speech tagging,
 - Recursive desent parsing.

 ## Part-of-speech tagging